primatelabs/litehtml/README.md

     cmake ..
     make

+### Building unit tests

-You can also build and run the litehtml unit tests by executing the following command from the build directory using the terminal:
+Build the unit tests by executing the following comamnds from the build directory using the terminal:

     make test

+### Building performance tests

+litehtml includes performance tests that require some additional configuration.
+Build the performance tests by executing the following comamnds from the source directory using the terminal:

+    mkdir build
+    cd build
+    cmake .. -DBUILD_PERFTEST=1 -DCMAKE_BUILD_TYPE=Release

+Run the performance tests by executing the following command from the build directory using the terminal:

+    ./src/litehtml/litehtml_perftest --benchmark_time_unit=ms

 ## litehtml Goals